 Here’s our list of the top museums from around the world, which we believe will soon have you a need for speed, if you don’t already that is:

-1. Porsche museum, Stuttgart, Germany If you fancy encountering a close up experience with some legendary racing and sports cars, then why not take a trip to the Porsche museum, Germany.
+If you fancy encountering a close-up experience with some legendary racing and sports cars, then why not take a trip to the Porsche Museum, Germany.
 Housed in a striking modern building, with more than 80 vehicles, you’ll be taken on a journey right through from the early years of Porsche all the way through to the present day.

 Aiming to highlight Porsche’s outstanding developments over the past seven decades, the 70-year-old 356 number one Roadster will be the first thing that catches visitors attention, as well as making Porsche one of the few manufacturers to have the original first vehicle ever built by the brand in its possession.